Nested Validation

 Example: Validating a Nested Object

-Below is an example of how to validate a nested object using the go-validator
+Below is an example of how to validate a nested object using the go-validator package.

 Scenario

-You want to validate a user object that contains an optional address
+You want to validate a user object that contains an optional address field.
+The address field itself has two required fields: city and zipcode.

 Code Example